Anjali17aj/Web-Messenger/README.md

 ## Features

-Users can seamlessly send messages in real-time, fostering instant and meaningful conversations.
-The intuitive interface provides a smooth chatting experience, allowing users to send a new message, edit/update and delete messages effortlessly, and even displaying standard Indian time and date, ensuring that users stay informed about the local timestamp of their conversations.
+Users can seamlessly send messages in real time, fostering instant and meaningful conversations.
+The intuitive interface provides a smooth chatting experience, allowing users to send a new message, edit/update and delete messages effortlessly, and even display standard Indian times and dates, ensuring that users stay informed about the local timestamp of their conversations.
 Real-time Messaging: Experience the thrill of instant communication with real-time message delivery.

 ## Run Locally